gkjohnson/js-framerate-optimizer/README.md

 ## TODO
-- Add delayed / async optimizations so the optimizer can only continue after the optimization says to. (can be handled with enable disable before and after change)
 - Examples / tests
-- Normalize vocabulary (work, quality, performance)
 - Allow for option that only allows for continually optimzing _downward_ to improve framerate over time